Skip to main content

 • Commit and push the release changes.

-• For a dry run, run the Publish to PyPI workflow manually with publish=false.
+• For a dry run, run the Publish to PyPI workflow manually with publish=false, selecting the package set and optional expected version.

 • Review the workflow release summary for the exact artifacts that would be uploaded.